 Tips for Writing an LOI

 - Start with a template.
-The Special Needs Alliance and the Arc of East Middlesex both have good ones.
-Vestidd offers a cloud-based version you might like.
+The Arc has a good one.
+And Vest offers a cloud-based version you might like—it has a cost.

 - Involve your child in the process as much as they are able.
 Have them help you answer the questions about their dreams and desires, likes, and dislikes.

 - Don’t try to do it all in 1 chunk.
 Take small bites out of the entire plan by filling in a section at a time.
 Maybe even set a certain day of each month to work on it.